EddieTheEd/obsidiannotes-v.3/content/_index.md

 ---
 ## Why I should be your tutor
-Here is a satisfied customer:
+Here are some satisfied customers:

 ![](000_Files/000a_images/christian%20review.png)